Each year, Goldsmiths’ Public Engagement Strategy Group invites academics to develop new projects to inspire the public.

 Researchers at all career stages are encouraged to make proposals for up to £1,000 of internal seed funding.
 With this, they can initiate projects and design events that spark curiosity and get the public involved with their work.

-Below, find out what the PESG look for when they're allocating funding and what an academic's application must include, as well as what projects are running this year.
+Below, find out what the PESG look for when they're allocating funding and what an academic's application must include, as well as what projects are running and more about Black People's Day of Action.

 Research led - Clear, strong connection to research, including practice research